 I’ve recently revamped my website to reflect not just my progression as an artist, but my views on the progression of our species and the potential fate of our planet…

-PAST: When I was younger, I surrounded myself with fascinating people, traveled to amazing places, and photographed what touched me personally.
+PAST: When I was younger, I was surrounded by fascinating people, traveled to amazing places, and photographed what touched me personally.
 Life wasn’t always easy, but it was largely beautiful.

 PRESENT: Slowly, the ugliness started to seep in.
-I saw people who were disconnected, self-absorbed, and completely and willingly oblivious to their surroundings and the impact of their actions.
-I saw a great deal of waste in our society, as well as a willingness to abandon and create greater excess rather than to fix or restore.
+I began to notice people who were disconnected, self-absorbed, and completely and willingly oblivious to their surroundings and the impact of their actions.
+I acknowledged the enormous amount of waste our society produces, as well as a willingness to abandon and create greater excess rather than to fix or restore.
+A disconnect between our possessions, where they begin, and how they end.
+I began to notice the bizarre constructs and the relationships with the natural world that we create.
 I turned my camera on these negative aspects of society, both fascinated and repulsed by them.

 FUTURE: When I look ahead – toward the ultimate outcome of our collective behavior as a species – I find beauty in what I see, in spite of the negative implications.
 The downward trajectory of humankind written in osteological specimens, light and nature reclaiming our derelict spaces, the return to the elemental… I find myself seeking out what provides me with a glimpse into this post-anthropocentric age.
 It makes me hopeful that eventually, balance will be restored.